csci-1301/csci-1301.github.io/lectures/090_if/readme.md

     - First, the program tests the condition `usCitizen == true`, and if it is true, the code in the first "if block" is executed
     - Within this if block is another `if` statement that tests the condition `age >= 18`.
 This represents checking the user's age after determining that he/she is a US citizen - execution only reaches this second `if` statement if the first one evaluated to true.
 So "You can vote" is printed if both `usCitizen == true` and `age >= 18`
-    - If the condition `usCitizen == true` is false, the if block is skipped and the else block is executed instead, so the entire inner `if` statement is never executed -- the user's age doesn't matter if he/she isn't a citizen
+    - If the condition `usCitizen == true` is false, the if block is skipped and the else block is executed instead, so the entire inner `if` statement is never executed -- the user's age does not matter if he/she isn't a citizen
     - Note that the condition `usCitizen == true` could also be expressed by just writing the name of the variable `usCitizen` (i.e. the if statement would be `if(usCitizen)`), because `usCitizen` is a `bool` variable.
 We do not need the equality comparison operator to test if it is `true`, because an `if` statement already tests whether its condition is `true` (and a `bool` variable by itself is a valid condition)
     - Note that indentation helps you match up an `else` block to its corresponding `if` block.
 The meaning of `else` depends on which `if` statement it goes with: the "outer" `else` will be executed if the condition `usCitizen == true` is false, while the "inner" `else` will be executed if the condition `age >= 18` is false.